inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 .. figure:: simplenetwork.png
    :width: 100%

-The playground size is about 900x600 meters.
+The scene size is about 900x600 meters.
 The network contains two ``WirelessHosts``. ``host1`` is configured to send UDP packets to ``host2``.
 Displaying of transmissions and receptions, propagating signals, communication and interference ranges are enabled with the